-- 8.2 The membership of a Licensing Sub-Committee shall comprise 3 members of the Licensing Committee.
-The quorum of a meeting of a Licensing Sub-Committee is 3. - 8.3 The membership of an Appeals Sub-Committee or Hearing Sub-Committee shall comprise 3 members of the Employment Committee.
-The membership of an Appointments Sub-Committee shall comprise 5 members of the Employment Committee.
-The quorum for any meeting of a Sub-Committee of the Employment Committee is 3. - 8.4 The membership of a Standards Sub-Committee shall comprise 3 members of the Audit & Standards Committee.
-The quorum of a meeting of a Standards Sub-Committee is 3. - 8.5 Substitute members of the Audit & Standards Committee and Employment Committee may participate in their respective sub-committees in the event that members of the Committee are unavailable or are otherwise unable to participate due to conflicts of interest.
+Employment Committee in order to sit on an Appointment Sub-Committee, but may be so.
+Other groups leaders may attend meetings of Appointment Sub-Committees in a non-voting capacity if not already nominated by the Employment Committee.
+At least one member of the Executive will be appointed to a Sub-Committee of the Employment Committee.
+The quorum for any meeting of a Sub-Committee of the Employment Committee is three.

+- 8.4 The membership of a Standards Sub-Committee shall comprise 3 members of the Audit, Standards and Risk Committee.
+The quorum of a meeting of a Standards Sub-Committee is three. - 8.5 Substitute members of the Audit, Standards and Risk Committee and Employment Committee may participate in their respective sub-committees in the event that members of the Committee are unavailable or are otherwise unable to participate due to conflicts of interest.
 In exceptional circumstances, including where an item relates to a decision of the Employment Committee or the committee's membership is otherwise prejudiced the membership of a sub-committee of a Hearing or Appeals Sub Committee may be drawn from the wider membership of the Council, with priority towards member representatives from the Joint Staff Consultative Group. - 8.6 Substitute members of sub-committees will only be permitted where the committee has appointed those substitutes.
 Substitute members may only attend meetings to take the place of the ordinary member where that member will be absent for the whole of the meeting.